Ghostery Review 2025: It's Like Ads Were Never There

 Whitelisting

-Ghostery also allows you to whitelists sites you wish to support.
+Ghostery also allows you to whitelist sites you wish to support.
 You can allow ads and trackers on specific websites by opening the pause options and selecting Always.

 Ghostery extension pause settings

-Previously, Ghostery also allowed you to blacklist websites, meaning ads will always be restricted, but we could no longer find that feature..
+Previously, Ghostery allowed you to blacklist websites, meaning ads will always be restricted.
+But we could no longer find that feature during our most recent testing.

 Ghostery's test results